mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 I like to add personal scripts and files to `~/bin`

     export PATH=\$PATH:~/bin

+### Add any databases or other Linux services

+WSL2's Ubuntu uses a custom `/init`, which uses `/etc/init.d` style scripts.

+You can start, stop, check the status of these with:

+`sudo /etc/init.d/postgresql start`

+or

+`sudo service postgresql start`

+Replacing `start` with `stop` or `status` etc.

 ### Configure git to ignore file mode changes